powlib/powlib/README.md

         - **ipram**: RAM accessible through the powlib bus interface.
         - **ipmaxi**: Converts the powlib bus interface to the Master AXI interface.
         - **ipsaxi**: Converts the Slave AXI interface to the powlib bus interface.
-    - **bus**: Development is currently occurring in this section.
+    - **bus**: Defines some of the common interconnect architectures.
-        - **Crossbar**: Recently finished the crossbar.
-Will need to redo the test bench since it's rather confusing.
-Will probably build a hardware test first.
+        - **Crossbar**: Pipelined crossbar that utilizes the powlib bus interface.
-        - **Standard Bus**: This is the next target, a simple bus-based interconnect where only a single write-read interface pair can access to the bus.
+        - **Standard Bus**: Will put this on hold so that I can get a head start on the TDM-based NoC.
-    - **noc**: The ultimate goal is to start implement network-on-chip (noc) interconnect architectures suitable for FPGAs and compare them to standard bus-based interconencts.
+    - **noc**: The ultimate goal is to start implementing Network-on-Chip (NoC) interconnect architectures suitable for FPGAs and compare them to standard bus-based interconencts.
         - **noc_worm**: *best effort services (bes)* noc will be created, implementing wormhole style routing.
         - **noc_tdm**: *guaranteed services (gs)* noc will be created, implementing time-division-multiplexing (tdm) style routing.
 Inspired by the Æthereal noc.